ShironCat/bson-benchmark/README.md

 basic-http-server
 ```

+While the server is running open http://localhost:4000.
 The results will show on the browser's console, after freezing the tab for around 20 seconds.